-Why do my teeth hurt after using whitening strips?
+You may ask “why do my teeth hurt after using whitening strips?”.
 Whitening strips have become incredibly popular over the last few years.
 It is easy to understand their appeal since they promise white smiles; they are easy to use, relatively cheap, and give immediate results.
 People can achieve the beautiful smile of their dreams in a couple of hours.
 But there can be some downsides to using whitening strips.
 Many people who use them might suffer from unexpected outcomes.

 One of the most common questions people ask is; ‘why do my teeth hurt after using whitening strips?’.
 There can be several reasons for whitening strips to hurt your teeth.
 The most common one is the hydrogen peroxide that is in many whitening strips as well as other whitening treatments like carbamide peroxide gel.

 In this article, we will look at why and how your teeth hurt after using whitening strips.
 We will also discuss some coping strategies you can use during the process.

 Why Do My Teeth Hurt After Using Whitening Strips?: It could be because of hydrogen peroxide